joffreybesos/d2r-mapview/SERVER.md

 It will take some time to build, but will run the map server at the end.
 Then you should be able to use the mapserver like normal on `localhost:3002`

+## Shutting down

+You can either go to Docker Desktop, select the running container and click the stop button.
+Or you can do `docker stop d2-mapserver` (if you've used the `--name d2-mapserver` parameter when you ran it)

+## Updating

+Occasionally you need to update your mapserver.
+You should first stop your existing container.
+Then do `docker pull docker.io/joffreybesos/d2-mapserver:latest` Then run as normal.

 ## Troubleshoot

+1. __Double and triple check your game folder__
+  Ensure you have the right version 1.13c with LoD Ensure the folder name is correct

+2. ___Check wine errors__
+  Go to your cache folder, look for `wineerrors.log`.
+Most likely it has a problem with your game files.

+3. __Check raw data is being served__
+  Remove the trailing `/image` from the URL <http://localhost:3002/v1/map/123456/2/46>
+  You should see JSON data being returned.

+4. __Verify map data is being saved__
+  Go to your cache folder used in your server docker command, e.g `/d/temp`.
+Check that JSON files are present, open them to ensure they are filled with map data.
+They should be about 1mb in size.

+5. __Delete your cache__
+  Delete all of the JSON files out of your cache folder.
+You won't need to restart your server.
+This will force generation of fresh data.

+6. __Confirm server is actually processing data__
+  Run this command (but replace the cache and game paths with your own):

+    `docker run -it -v "/c/users/name/temp:/app/cache" -v "/c/users/name/Diablo II":/app/game joffreybesos/d2-mapserver:latest /bin/bash`
+    - You need to make sure you have the `-it` and `/bin/bash`
+    - It should launch a bash session of that docker container
+  Run these commands in that bash session:
+    - `wine regedit /app/d2.install.reg`
+    - `wine bin/d2-map.exe game --seed 10 --map 1 --difficulty 2`
+  You should see rogue encampment map data.

+      Also try:
+    - `wine bin/d2-map.exe game --seed 10 --difficulty 2`
+    This will generate a massive amount of output, but if it completes without error then your server is generating map data successfully.

+### Other errors

 1. __Error message: "docker: invalid reference format."__
   If you get the error "docker: invalid reference format." then make sure you are running in cmd rather than powershell